 Key Differences Between Mini-Splits and Garage Heaters

-In the end there are lots of things to keep in mind, such as the weather in Cocoa.
+In the end there are lots of things to keep in mind, such as the weather in Melbourne.
 These involve:

 - Whether you are looking for both heating and cooling, or merely heating.